Gustave (crocodile)

-Gustave is a man-eating male Nile crocodile that roams the Ruzizi river and the northern shores of Lake Tanganyika in Burundi, Africa.
-Gustave is rumored to have killed as many as 200–300 people, though one more recent estimate states the true figure is probably 60 people or fewer.
-He has obtained a mythical status and is greatly feared by the people in the region.
+Gustave is a man-eating male Nile crocodile rumored to have killed as many as 200-300 people in the area of the Ruzizi river and the northern shores of Lake Tanganyika in Burundi, though one more recent estimate states the true figure is probably 60 people or fewer.
+He obtained a mythical status and in 2004 it was reported that he was greatly feared by the people in the region.

 Gustave was named by Patrice Faye, a herpetologist who has been studying him since the late 1990s.
 Much of what is known about Gustave stems from the film Capturing the Killer Croc, which aired in 2004 on PBS.
 The film documents an attempt to capture Gustave.

 Description

 Gustave's exact length and weight are unknown.
 In 2002, National Geographic estimated he could be "easily more than 20 ft" long, and weigh more than 2000 lbs.
 He is estimated to be over 60 years old and "still growing".

-Gustave carries three bullet wound scars on his body.
+In the late 1990s or early 2000s, the crocodile was seen with three bullet wound scars.
 His right shoulder blade was also found to be deeply wounded.
 Circumstances surrounding the four scars are unknown.
 Scientists who have studied Gustave claim that his uncommon size and weight impede his ability to hunt the usual agile prey of Nile crocodiles such as fish, antelope and zebra, forcing him to attack larger animals such as hippopotamus, buffalo and humans.
-Despite frequently being referred to as a man-eater, a popular local warning says he often leaves his victims' corpses uneaten.
+Despite frequently being referred to as a man-eater, a popular local warning says his victims' corpses were often left uneaten.